Extension theorems for reductive group schemes

+We have a variant of this theorem for simply connected semisimple group schemes instead of adjoint group schemes, cf. Corollary 3.8.
+This theorem implies the classification of Lie algebras over fields of characteristic at least $3$ that have non-degenerate Killing forms obtained previously by Curtis, Seligman, Mills, Block--Zassenhaus, and Brown in [C], [MS], [Mi], [BR], [S], and [Br] (see Remark 3.7 (a)).
+The functor $\scrL_Y$ is an equivalence of non-empty categories if and only if $Y$ is a $\Spec Z[{1\over 2}]$-scheme, cf. Corollary 3.9.
+Directly from the Theorem 1.2 we get our first extension result:

-{\bf 1.1.
-Basic Theorem A.} {\it {\bf (a)} Suppose that $Y=\Spec(A)$ is an affine scheme.
+{\bf 1.3.
+Corollary.} {\it We assume that $Y=\Spec A$ is an affine scheme.
 Let $K$ be the ring of fractions of $A$.
-Let $G_K$ be an adjoint group scheme over $\Spec(K)$ such that the symmetric bilinear Killing form on the Lie algebra $\Lie(G_K)$ of $G_K$ is perfect.
+Let $G_K$ be an adjoint group scheme over $\Spec K$ such that the symmetric bilinear Killing form on the Lie algebra $\Lie(G_K)$ of $G_K$ is perfect (i.e., it induces naturally a $K$-linear isomorphism $\Lie(G_K)\arrowsim\Hom_K(\Lie(G_K),K)$).
 We assume that there exists a Lie algebra $\grg$ over $A$ such that the following two properties hold: